 This evening is at leisure to enjoy Lyon’s night scene at your own pace.

 This morning, visit the Lyon Museum of Fine Arts, one of the largest art museums in France.
 Housed in an imposing 17th century building, the museum displays 5,000 years of art history, from Egyptian antiquities to contemporary art, including works by Rodin, Picasso and Monet.

 Then, celebrate the conclusion of our artistic, musical and vinous exploration of the South of France with a special farewell lunch with Wendy, Bernard, Christopher, Peter and fellow travellers.

 Tour arrangements conclude after breakfast.

-For those continuing with the post-tours Wines of Burgundy with Peter Bourne or Paris Through an Artist’s Eyes with Wendy Sharpe and Bernard Ollis, check out of the hotel and transfer to Beaune or Paris respectively.
+For those continuing with the post-tour Paris Through an Artist’s Eyes with Wendy Sharpe and Bernard Ollis, check out of the hotel and transfer to Paris.